 As Kreig explains, the average size of post-1981 ski areas is so much smaller than what came before because it’s become too difficult to build on Forest Service land, and private land tends to be accessible in much smaller quantities.
 That means the opportunity to build a true rival to Park City passed more than four decades ago, and there will likely never be another.

 Today, Park City is home to 30 percent of Utah’s skiable acres but well over 40 percent of all Utah skier visits.
 In 2001, there were 1.1 million skier visits spread across Park City’s skiable acreage.
-Today, there are more than two million skier visits sharing the same space
+Today, there are more than two million skier visits sharing the same space.

+This imposes a burden on more than resort infrastructure and skier patience.
+It also doubles the demand on Park City’s municipal infrastructure and the patience of the 8,000 resident “Parkites” trying to live their lives.
 To complicate matters, Park City is among the few ski towns that were a town long before the arrival of skiing.
 This 150 years’-worth of history and charm is part of what draws people there, but that also means many central roads were originally designed for travel by the occasional horse, not a steady torrent of rental cars and Ubers.
 In contrast, Vail, Aspen and other ski towns were incorporated and designed with modern growth in mind—well after their resorts were built.

 This has left many Parkites feeling frustrated.
 In a 2022 survey commissioned by the Park City Chamber, residents expressed deep concern over the state of transportation and environmental degradation caused by what they perceive as “overtourism.”
 A consistent theme of the study was the concern that Park City may be America’s ski town, but it’s feeling less and less like their own.